doctorsoft2007/OrchardCMSCORE/Dynamic-Compilation.md

 - **Roslyn compiler**: We use the Roslyn csharp compiler `csc.exe` by referencing the `Microsoft.Net.Compilers.netcore` package.
 Then, at runtime we copy it in an executable `csc.dll` and create automatically a `csc.runtimeconfig.json` runtime config file, as `dotnet core setup` do to generate its outputs.
 Then, as `dotnet compile` do, we can execute `csc.dll`.

 - **Compilation**: The implementation is mainly inspired of the `dotnet compile` source code which uses the Project Model API to resolve compilation options, output paths, source files, and all compilation assemblies of the project dependencies (other projects or packages libraries).
-Then, options and references are formatted and stored in the `dotnet-compile-csc.rsp` response file.
+Then, options and references are formatted and stored in a `dotnet-compile-csc.rsp` response file.
 Then, this response file is passed as an argument to the `csc.dll` compiler.

 - **Configuration**: We need to pass to the Project Model API the curent configuration `Debug` or `Release`.
 Here we use the configuration under which the main project has been built.
-To do this, we use the Dependency Model API on the main project (we don't rely on its project.json file) to grab its compilation options and then retrieve the configuration.
+To do this, we use the Dependency Model API on the main project (we don't want to rely on the main project.json file) to grab its compilation options and then retrieve the configuration.

-- **Conditions**: Only Resolved Projects (see above) which are not Ambient Projects can be compiled (so all modules and some core projects).
-We also check if a project is not already compiled on the same startup, then we check (only once per project) all compilation IO (see below) to see if it needs to be compiled.
-By doing this we do a part of the `dotnet build` job.
+- **Conditions**: Only Resolved Projects (see above) which are not Ambient Projects can be compiled (so all modules and some core projects) and only once per startup because we check if it is not already compiled (e.g as a dependency).
+Then we check all compilation IO (see below) to see if it needs to be compiled.
+Here we do a part of the `dotnet build` job.

-- **Compilation IO**: Compilation inputs are the 2 project json files, source files, eventually resource input files, and all compilation assemblies (often the same as runtime ones) of the project dependencies.
+- **Compilation IO**: Compilation inputs are the 2 project json files, source files, eventually resource input files, and all compilation assemblies of the project dependencies.
 Compilation outputs are the generated project assembly (and its .pdb file), and eventually a resource output assemblies.
 Notice that a project compilation output can be a compilation input when referenced as a dependency in another project.

 - **Compilation IO checking**: We check the presence and the last write time of all resolved compilation IO files.
 A project need to be compiled if there is a missing IO or if an input is newer than the earliest output.
 But IO are not resolved in the same way, a source file resolution is already based on its presence.
 So, we can't only rely on this, e.g when a source file is moved or removed, or an old one is added.
 That's why the previous compilation context is stored in the `dotnet-compile-csc.rsp` response file, so we can check if anything else has been changed.

 - **Dependencies**: Before compiling a project itself we parse all its dependencies.
 If a dependency is a non Ambient and Resolved Project, the compilation is called on it, and so on.
 By recursively compiling projects through the dependency graph, we are doing a part of the `dotnet build` job.
-Then we resolve all compilation references from each dependency.
+Then we resolve all compilation assembly paths from each dependency, and add them to the references list used by the compiler.

     Note: Because a dynamic compilation is first called on a Module project, here a non Ambient core Project can only be compiled as a dependency.

+    Note: Even we never need to load in memory an ambient assembly (e.g a framework assembly), here we may need to reference it when compiling a project.

     Note: For each dependency which is a Project or a Package library, we don't need to parse their own dependencies.
 They already belong to those of the project being compiled and whose all the dependency graph has been resolved.
-So, most of the time, when referencing a dependency, its compilation and runtime collections have only one and the same assembly.
-This is always true for a Project (not a Package) which never have a compile only assembly.
-So, here we will not always use the terms of compilation, runtime and collections.
+So, most of the time, a dependency has, in its related collections, only one compilation assembly which is the same as the default runtime assembly.
+So, here we don't always use the terms of compilation, runtime and collections.

     If a dependency is an Unresolved Project, we have to resolve ourselves the assembly path by searching in probing folders where the assembly may have been stored (see Dynamic storing).
-First from the runtime directory where ambient assemblies are, then fallback to the project (being compiled) bin folder, then to the shared probing folder.
-Here, we search at the top level of these folders, so we only need the file name which is the same as the library identity name, this to resolve the assembly path and add it to the compilation references.
+First from the runtime directory where ambient assemblies are, then fallback to the project (being compiled) bin folder and the shared probing folder, where we try to resolve the most recent assembly file.
+Here, to resolve the assembly path we only need the file name which is the same as the library identity name.

+    If a dependency is a Precompiled Module, because it has no project files, it is also checked as an Unresolved Project, so we first do the above.
+Then, if we can't resolve the assembly path, we fallback to the bin folder of this (possible) Precompiled Module.
+Here we use the project path of the dependency itself, and, in place of using a regular output path `bin/{config}/{framework}/{project}.dll`, we search directly in the bin folder `bin/{project}.dll`.

-    If a dependency is an Unresolved Package (not there), we have to resolve ourselves the assembly path by searching in probing folders.
-First from the runtime directory, then fallback to the project (being compiled) bin folder, then to the shared probing folder.
-An Unresolved Package, from other collections, still provides relative paths from which we can still extract the assembly name.
-Then, if the compile time assembly is not also used as the default runtime one (so compile only), we also combine the `refs` sublfolder to the file name, this to resolve the assembly path and add it to the compilation references.
+    If a dependency is an Unresolved Package (not there), we have to resolve ourselves the assembly path as above from the same probing folders (runtime directory, bin folder of the project being compiled, the shared probing folder).
+An Unresolved Package still provides relative paths (from other collections) from which we can extract the assembly name.
+Then, if the compile time assembly is not also used as the default runtime one (so compile only), we also combine the `refs` sublfolder to the file name.

+    If a dependency is an Unresolved Package which is indirectly referenced through a Precompiled Module, we first do the above.
+Then, if we can't resolve the assembly path, we try to find a (possible) parent precompiled module which contains the package assembly in its bin folder.
+Here, we use the dependency Parents collection of libraries which also have Parents ...
+So, we can lookup for all parents of type Project, then search in their bin folder directly.

-    If a dependency is a Precompiled Project, so with no source files but still the project json files and its binaries.
-In this case the compilation assemblies collection is empty, we have to resolve ourselves the assembly path by searching in probing folders.
-But here, we first search in this precompiled project bin folder where the assembly is intended to be, then we fallback to the project (being compiled) bin folder, then to the shared probing folder.
-Here also, we search at the top level of these folders and the file name is the same as the library identity name, so we can resolve the assembly path and add it to the compilation references.
+    If a dependency is a Precompiled Project with no source files but still the project json files, it is Resolved but the compilation assemblies collection is empty.
+So, we still need to resolve ourselves the assembly path from probing folders as above.
+But here, we don't search in the runtime directory because, normally, when an ambient core project is there, it is intended to be with all source files.
+Then, if the assembly path is not resolved, we fallback to this precompiled project output path where the assembly is intended to be.

-    If a dependency is a Precompiled Module (not yet implemented), so with all needed binaries but without project json files.
-Here, the module bin folder is not related to this pattern `{project}/bin/{config}/{framework}`, all binaries are intended to be directly in the `{project}/bin` folder.
-So here we will have to do a mix between a Precompiled Project and an Unresolved Project, and we will also have to resolve ourselves the full path of this precompiled module bin folder (its pseudo project output path).

     If a dependency is an Ambient and Resolved Project, the assembly path resolved by the Project Model could be added as it is to the compilation references.
 But, because e.g VS may output binaries in another folder (e.g artifacts), we first check if the assembly file exists, if not we fallback to the runtime directory (because here it's an ambient assembly).